HackOverflow404/BookingAPI/README.md

 ## Features
 * JSON file handling and storage using GSON
-* RESTful API using Spring Boot
+* API using Spring Boot
 * Server hosting using Tomcat
 * CRUD operations on a SQLite database
 * Automated confirmation emails on booking creating using a gmail account and the javax.mail library